AMERICAN RABBIT HOUND ASSOCIATION

 12.

-in a cast.
-Any handler in the cast may assist another handler, more
+than 1 hound in a cast.
+Any handler in the cast may assist another handler,

 13.